A Framework for Inference Inspired by Human Memory Mechanisms: Method

-In this framework, trainable parameters are learned through backpropagation, while memory blocks are updated solely through the forward process, which constitute the process of memory precipitation through multiple iterations.
-A more elaborate description of our method is presented as follows.
+In this framework, trainable parameters are learned through backpropagation, while memory blocks are updated solely through the feedforward, which constitutes the process of memory precipitation through multiple iterations.
+A detailed methodological description follows.